Skip to Content

 There were also some emerald findings in Ashe and Avery counties, but you can also visit Burkey County and go to Joel Walker Beryl Prospect to see emeralds.

 In Clay County, emeralds were discovered at Buck Creek, namely at the Buck Creek Mine, also known as Cullakenee Mine.
-In Cleveland County, you can find emeralds at Gaffney, Kings Mountain Mining District, the Turner Mine in Lawndale, or the Plantation Emerald Mine in Shelby.
+You can find emeralds in Cleveland County at Gaffney, Kings Mountain Mining District, the Turner Mine in Lawndale, or the Plantation Emerald Mine in Shelby.

 In Gaston County, emerald was discovered at the Bridges Arnold Beryl prospect, and some findings were confirmed in Graham and Jackson counties.
 Mitchell County is another lucky spot where emeralds were unearthed at the Grassy Creek Mine and Grindstaff Mine.